ax-llm/ax/src/docs/src/content/docs/start/llms.md

 # Groq

-Groq uses specialized hardware to serve open-source models at the lowest latency.
-They support a small number of good models.
+Groq uses specialized hardware to serve open-source models with the lowest latency.
+It supports a small number of good models.

 ```typescript title="Use defaults"
 const ai = new AxAI({